Forest Lodge (Upton, Maine): Description and history

 Forest Lodge occupies a roughly triangular parcel of land of 1.8 acre, on the north bank of the Rapid River.
 Although within the municipal bounds of Upton, it is isolated from the rest of the town, requiring a lengthy drive through one of the adjacent counties to reach the Carry Road, which passes through the property.
 The main complex of buildings is on a loop road south of Carry Road, which runs closer to the river.

 The complex includes a variety of buildings built at different times.
 The oldest buildings, of uncertain date, include the Winter House, the Summer House, and the Guide House, all of which were extant in 1933, when Ralph Rich moved to the property.
 That summer, he met Louise Dickinson and her sister, who were canoeing on the river and stopped at the camp during the lengthy portage between Lower Richardson Lake and Lake Umbagog.
-Louise moved in in the following year, and the couple adapted the seasonal camp for year-round living, producing two children before Ralph's death in 1944.
+Louise moved in during the following year, and the couple adapted the seasonal camp for year-round living, producing two children before Ralph's death in 1944.
 Louise took up writing to supplement the family income, publishing her best-known work, We Took to The Woods, in 1942.
 This book is an autobiographical account of living and working in the Maine woods, and has become an iconic work of regional writing.
 After her husband's death, Louise Rich wintered on the Maine coast and lived at Forest Lodge in the summers.
 In 1955 she sold the property to a relative of one of her long-time local workers, and the property has remained in sympathetic hands since then.
 In 2014, part of the property was for sale, with the idea to turn the rest into a memorial to Rich.